eumetsat/MetopDatasets.jl/docs/src/IASI.md

-## Advanced interactive plots of L1C spectrums
+## Advanced interactive plots of L1C spectra
-This example shows how the IASI spectrums can be shown interactively on responsive map.
+This example shows how the IASI spectra can be shown interactively on a responsive map.
 The example relies on [Tyler.jl](https://makieorg.github.io/Tyler.jl/v0.2.0/) and [GLMakie.jl](https://docs.makie.org/stable/explanations/backends/glmakie#glmakie).
 It is recommend to first try some examples from the Tyler documentation if you are new to this package.
 ```
 [e9467ef8] GLMakie v0.10.16
 [e170d443] Tyler v0.2.0